-- A. Technological and technical measures to reduce emissions of pollutants into the atmosphere implemented at the sources of air pollution, principally in order to fulfil the requirements of the Directive on national emission ceilings for certain atmospheric pollutants and/or the Directive on ambient air quality and cleaner air for Europe - B. Awareness raising in the field of air protection and integrated pollution prevention and control - C. Improving the quality of air monitoring - A. Technological and technical measures to reduce emissions of pollutants into the atmosphere implemented at the sources of air pollution, principally in order to fulfil the requirements of the Directive on national emission ceilings for certain atmospheric pollutants and/or the Directive on ambient air quality and cleaner air for Europe
+- A. Technological and technical measures to reduce emissions of pollutants into the atmosphere implemented at the sources of air pollution, principally in order to fulfil the requirements of the Directive on national emission ceilings for certain atmospheric pollutants and/or the Directive on ambient air quality and cleaner air for Europe - B. Awareness raising in the field of air protection and integrated pollution prevention and control - C. Improving the quality of air monitoring

+A. Technological and technical measures to reduce emissions of pollutants into the atmosphere implemented at the sources of air pollution, principally in order to fulfil the requirements of the Directive on national emission ceilings for certain atmospheric pollutants and/or the Directive on ambient air quality and cleaner air for Europe

 The achievement of the good air quality belongs among strategic and key tasks of air protection not only in Slovakia, but also in Europe.
 In terms of air quality, the main problem of the SR is the concentration of suspended particulates, especially particulate matters PM.
+The household heating sector produces the largest share on air pollution by PM emissions (PM10 and PM{2.5}).
+According to the data from the SHMI, the share on emissions generated by household heating is in particular significant in the case of PM{2,5} - up to 80 %, the share on total PM emissions is 49 %.
 Attention should also be given to the reduction of emissions of other pollutants (SO2, NOx, VOC, NH3, etc.).
 Even though emissions of pollutants from air pollution sources are regulated by the legislation, the achievement of improved air quality requires not only the compliance with respective limits but to support measures for further reduction of emissions.
 In case of projects implemented by the operators of stationary sources of air pollution, to which legislative requirements apply, support will go to measures implemented beyond these requirements (e.g. beyond the limits where the BAT was first achieved) will be supported, which can significantly contribute not only to the overall reduction of emissions into the air, but also to the improvement of air quality in the respective region.
-In this regard support of all size categories of enterprises will be enabled.
+In this regard support of all size categories of enterprises as well as households burn solid fuels in inappropriate boilers will be enabled.